17 Equation 1516

 for all \(y \in G\) (note that \(L_{Sy}\) is already fully constructed).

-Define a seed to be an injective partial function \(L_x\) defined on finitely many values and obeying 4, as well as 5 whenever \(L_x L_x y\) is defined.
+Define a seed to be an injective partial function \(L_x\) defined on finitely many values and obeying Equation 4, as well as Equation 5 whenever \(L_x L_x y\) is defined.
 If there is a \(y \in G\) for which \(L_x y\) is currently undefined, then by hypothesis \(y\) is equal to \(L_x z\) for at most one \(z\).
 If such a \(z\) exists, we set \(L_x y\) to be an element of \(\{ w: L_{Sz} w = x \} \) that is not already in the domain or range of \(L_x\); if no such \(z\) exists, we set \(L_x y\) to be arbitrary element of \(G\) not already in the domain or range.
 In either case, we see that the seed property is preserved.
 Starting from the seed in which \(L_x\) is only defined on \(x\) and maps it to \(Sx\), we obtain the claim.

 There exists a 1516 magma that does not obey the 255 equation